 Revision Cosmetic and Plastic Surgery

-How do I treat the unhappy patient who comes to see me after having had cosmetic eyelid, facial surgery, or eye bags treatment (blepharoplasty) elsewhere?
+How do I treat the unhappy patient who comes to see me after having had cosmetic eyelid, facial and plastic surgery, or eye bags treatment (blepharoplasty) elsewhere?
 The answer is: very, very carefully!

-Therefore, besides seeing new patients who have not had surgery, which is far less complicated, more often I see many patients, some from great distances, who are unhappy with the results of their surgery performed by someone else.
+Therefore, besides seeing new patients who have not had surgery, which is far less complicated, more and more often I see many patients, some from great distances, who are unhappy with the results of their surgery performed by someone else.
 The greatest number of these (but not all) were done by general plastic surgeons.
 As a general rule, the non-specialist general plastic surgeons have very little actual experience in seeing or doing cosmetic eyelid or facial surgery, and most may do only a handful of them each year.
 Usually, these surgeons spend most of their time doing breast augmentations, tummy tucks, and mommy makeover surgeries.